Pentair: 2010s

 In 2012, Pentair Inc. (PNR) and Tyco International Ltd. (TYC)’s flow control business formally combined to create Pentair Ltd. The new company is described as a global manufacturer of “water and fluid solutions, valves and controls, equipment protection and thermal management products".
 Tyco shareholders now own approximately 52.5% and former Pentair Inc. shareholders own approximately 47.5% of Pentair Ltd. Following this merger the new company was based in Schaffhausen, Switzerland, with 30,000 employees and 100 manufacturing plants in 30 countries.
 Currently the headquarters are in Worsley, United Kingdom.

 In August 2016, Pentair announced that it has entered into an agreement to sell the Valves & Controls business to Emerson, an American diversified global industrial company based in St. Louis, Missouri.
 The transaction was completed in April 2017.

+In July 2022, Pentair announced that it had acquired Manitowoc Ice for $1.6 billion.

 Discontinued operations

 Pentair has discontinued its Century/Lincoln and Lincoln Industrial service equipment operations.
 It also exited the tools business with the sale of its power tools group (which had previously accounted for 40% of sales) in October 2004 to Black & Decker for nearly $800 million.